LegoFest

 Department of Economic Security, 801A-6

 A state program serving children up to age 5.
-The wait is lengthy but a specialist will evaluate your child and, if needed, arrange in-home therapy.
+The wait can be lengthy but a specialist will evaluate your child and, if needed, arrange in-home therapy.

 Provides early intervention services for Arizona’s children, newborns-3 years old, who have a diagnosed bilateral, permanent hearing loss and/or vision loss.
 Services to families are based on individual needs, and may include; but are not limited to: In-home parent support, education and advocacy, educational support focusing on language development and general developmental milestones, Functional Vision Assessment, Orientation & Mobility, pediatric audiology, American Sign Language, speech/spoken language, occupational therapy, physical therapy, and feeding therapy as needed.
 Deaf role models, and connections to parent support groups and other parent-to-parent opportunities are available to families.